Zendesk ticketing process: A complete overview

 • Price: Starts at $169 per agent/month (billed annually).

-Ready to see how you can improve your Zendesk ticketing process in minutes?
+Ready to see how you can take your Zendesk ticketing process to the next level in 2026?
 Start your free eesel AI trial or book a demo with our team.

 Frequently asked questions